bifa

 CDS show gets on the road

 Agency Sector Management (ASM), the British International Freight Association (BIFA), and HM Revenue and Customs (HMRC) have joined forces to run a series of seminars ahead of August's phased launch of the Customs Declaration System (CDS), the planned replacement for HMRC’s existing Chief computer.
-The roadshow has been organised in response to concerns about the readiness of the new system, and to explain what CDS is, why it is being introduced, ... [+]
+The roadshow has been organised in response ... [+]

 New online guide to the Incoterms minefield